swiftcynic/inovus.ai/README.md

 The [astro-font](https://github.com/rishi-raj-jain/astro-font) integration optimizes font loading and preloading, improving website performance.

-In [BaseLayout.astro](https://github.com/mearashadowfax/Inovus.AI/blob/771087f60258ced93f7ad8ab38669c5ada1a65c6/src/layout/BaseLayout.astro#L85), the `AstroFont` component is used to define font configurations, including `name`, `src`, `preload`, `display`, `selector`, and `fallback` options.
+In [BaseLayout.astro](https://github.com/mearashadowfax/Inovus.ai/blob/771087f60258ced93f7ad8ab38669c5ada1a65c6/src/layout/BaseLayout.astro#L85), the `AstroFont` component is used to define font configurations, including `name`, `src`, `preload`, `display`, `selector`, and `fallback` options.
 This ensures fonts are loaded efficiently and applied to the correct elements.

 ### Client-Side Router

 The [ClientRouter](https://docs.astro.build/en/guides/view-transitions/) component from `astro:transitions` enables client-side routing with page transitions, providing a smoother and more interactive user experience.

-In [BaseLayout.astro](https://github.com/mearashadowfax/Inovus.AI/blob/771087f60258ced93f7ad8ab38669c5ada1a65c6/src/layout/BaseLayout.astro#L82), the `ClientRouter` component is included to activate client-side routing.
+In [BaseLayout.astro](https://github.com/mearashadowfax/Inovus.ai/blob/771087f60258ced93f7ad8ab38669c5ada1a65c6/src/layout/BaseLayout.astro#L82), the `ClientRouter` component is included to activate client-side routing.
 This allows for page transitions and improves navigation performance.

 ### Sitemap Generation

-While Inovus.AI doesn't include the official [@astrojs/sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/) integration by default, you can easily add it if needed.
+While Inovus.ai doesn't include the official [@astrojs/sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/) integration by default, you can easily add it if needed.
 However, please note that the official integration cannot generate sitemap entries for dynamic routes in SSR mode.

 If you require more advanced sitemap generation capabilities, such as including dynamic routes or customizing sitemap entries, you can use the community-maintained [Sitemap Extensions](https://inox-tools.fryuni.dev/sitemap-ext) package.